elenaseb/LZW_code/README.md

 **-Load**
 This function loads the compressed file writing two bytes in three int.

-To **compile** the code from a terminal window, move into this folder and type the following commands:
+To **compile** (Windows) the code from a terminal window, move into this folder and type the following commands:

 ```
 g++ LZW.cpp -o LZW